Pepe (footballer, born 1983): Beşiktaş

 Turkish Süper Lig side Beşiktaş announced the signing of Pepe on a free transfer from Real Madrid, on 4 July 2017.
 His contract was worth €9.5 million in total over the two-years, plus a €4,000 bonus for each match played.
 On 13 August, he scored his first goal in a 2–0 home win against Antalyaspor.

 On 19 April 2018, in the second leg of the Turkish Cup against Fenerbahçe, he received his first red card for Beşiktaş after a tackle on Souza.
-The match was later abandoned, after the Beşiktaş coach was struck by an object thrown from the stands.
+The match was later abandoned after the Beşiktaş coach was struck by an object thrown from the stands.

 Pepe revoked his contract with Beşiktaş in a mutual agreement on 17 December 2018.

 Return to Porto

 On 8 January 2019, Pepe returned to Porto after over a decade, on a 21/2-year contract.
 A week later, he played his first game for Porto since 2007 in the 2018–19 Taça de Portugal quarter-finals, winning 2–1 away to Leixões.
 While his side ended the 2018–19 season as league runners-up on the final day and lost the cup final on penalties to Sporting, they won both tournaments in 2019–20.

 Following Danilo Pereira's exit to Paris Saint-Germain, Pepe was appointed as club captain on 12 October 2020.
 The following month, he extended his contract to 2023.

+On 25 October 2023, at 40 years and 241 days, Pepe became the oldest outfield player to play in the UEFA Champions League, in a 4–1 group stage victory away at Royal Antwerp, breaking the record previously held by Alessandro Costacurta for 17 years.
+On 7 November, in the return fixture, Pepe headed in Porto's second goal in a 2–0 victory over Royal Antwerp, becoming, at 40 years and 254 days old, the oldest ever goalscorer in the UEFA Champions League history, breaking the record previously held by Manfred Burgsmüller in 1988.
+On 13 December, Pepe started and scored in a 5–3 Champions League victory over Shakhtar Donetsk, setting both his records to 40 years and 289 days.

+On 12 March 2024, at 41 years old, in a match against Arsenal, Pepe became the first outfield player over the age of 40 to play in the Champions League knock-out stage.